 HOW MUCH DOES A DROPPED KERB APPLICATION COST?

 As of January 2020, the application costs £95 and is non-refundable.
-You can only get permission after submitting an application here at the Birmingham City Council.
+You can only get planning permission after submitting an application here at the Birmingham City Council.

 CAN THE COUNCIL REFUSE A DROPPED KERB APPLICATION?